-Currently we serve 9 villages in this mountainous terrain of Sichuan.
-Click on the links below to see our areas of operation:
+The Leprosy Project serves 16 villages in this mountainous area of Sichuan.
+Click on the links below to see our areas of operations

 Year of Establishment: 1958 as Leprosy Village